gabrielbotega/natours/public/js/readme.txt

 Therefore, since we already have an API to be used, we can use it to interact with frontend and update.
 To accomplish this, we need to create another JS file (see udatingSettings.js OR login.js)

+There are other way to make variables accessible in frontend.
+The way to do it is to use res.locals in our API endpoints.
+This way we can access the variable in the html files.

 ========================================================
 Uploading Photos